elastic/elasticsearch/CONTRIBUTING.md

 misbehaviour is detected, and not just suppressed.
 You can enabled the option from the command line by running Gradle with `-Dspotless.paddedcell`.

-### JavaDoc
+### Javadoc

-Good JavaDoc can help with navigating and understanding code.
-Elasticsearch has some guidelines around when to write JavaDoc and when not to, but note that we don't want to be overly prescriptive.
+Good Javadoc can help with navigating and understanding code.
+Elasticsearch has some guidelines around when to write Javadoc and when not to, but note that we don't want to be overly prescriptive.
 The intent of these guidelines is to be helpful, not to turn writing code into a chore.

 #### The short version

-   1. Always add JavaDoc to new code.
+   1. Always add Javadoc to new code.
-   2. Add JavaDoc to existing code if you can.
+   2. Add Javadoc to existing code if you can.
    3. Document the "why", not the "how", unless that's important to the "why.
    4. Don't document anything trivial or obvious (e.g. getters and setters).
-In other words, the JavaDoc should add some value.
+In other words, the Javadoc should add some value.

 #### The long version

-   1. If you add a new Java package, please also add package-level JavaDoc that explains what the package is for.
+   1. If you add a new Java package, please also add package-level Javadoc that explains what the package is for.
 This can just be a reference to a more foundational / parent package if appropriate.
 An example would be a package hierarchy for a new feature or plugin - the package docs could explain the purpose of the feature, any caveats, and possibly some examples of configuration and usage.
-   2. New classes and interfaces must have class-level JavaDoc that describes their purpose.
+   2. New classes and interfaces must have class-level Javadoc that describes their purpose.
 There are a lot of classes in the Elasticsearch repository, and it's easier to navigate when you can quickly find out what is the purpose of a class.
 This doesn't apply to inner classes or interfaces, unless you expect them to be explicitly used outside their parent class.
-   3. New public methods must have JavaDoc, because they form part of the contract between the class and its consumers.
-Similarly, new abstract methods must have JavaDoc because they are part of the contract between a class and its subclasses.
-It's important that contributors know why they need to implement a method, and the JavaDoc should make this clear.
+   3. New public methods must have Javadoc, because they form part of the contract between the class and its consumers.
+Similarly, new abstract methods must have Javadoc because they are part of the contract between a class and its subclasses.
+It's important that contributors know why they need to implement a method, and the Javadoc should make this clear.
 You don't need to document a method if it's overriding an abstract method (either from an abstract superclass or an interface), unless your implementation is doing something "unexpected" e.g. deviating from the intent of the original method.
    4. Following on from the above point, please add docs to existing public methods if you are editing them, or to abstract methods if you can.
-   5. Non-public, non-abstract methods don't require JavaDoc, but if you feel that adding some would make it easier for other developers to understand the code, or why it's written in a particular way, then please do so.
+   5. Non-public, non-abstract methods don't require Javadoc, but if you feel that adding some would make it easier for other developers to understand the code, or why it's written in a particular way, then please do so.
-   6. Properties don't need to have JavaDoc, but please add some if there's something useful to say.
+   6. Properties don't need to have Javadoc, but please add some if there's something useful to say.
-   7. JavaDoc should not go into low-level implementation details unless this is critical to understanding the code e.g. documenting the subtleties of the implementation of a private method.
-The point here is that implementations will change over time, and the JavaDoc is less likely to become out-of-date if it only talks about the what is the purpose of the code, not what it does.
+   7. Javadoc should not go into low-level implementation details unless this is critical to understanding the code e.g. documenting the subtleties of the implementation of a private method.
+The point here is that implementations will change over time, and the Javadoc is less likely to become out-of-date if it only talks about the what is the purpose of the code, not what it does.
-   8. Examples in JavaDoc can be very useful, so feel free to add some if you can reasonably do so i.e. if it takes a whole page of code to set up an example, then JavaDoc probably isn't the right place for it.
+   8. Examples in Javadoc can be very useful, so feel free to add some if you can reasonably do so i.e. if it takes a whole page of code to set up an example, then Javadoc probably isn't the right place for it.
       Longer or more elaborate examples are probably better suited to the package docs.
-   9. Test methods are a good place to add JavaDoc, because you can use it to succinctly describe e.g. preconditions, actions and expectations of the test, more easily that just using the test name alone.
+   9. Test methods are a good place to add Javadoc, because you can use it to succinctly describe e.g. preconditions, actions and expectations of the test, more easily that just using the test name alone.
 Please consider documenting your tests in this way.
-   10. Sometimes you shouldn't add JavaDoc:
+   10. Sometimes you shouldn't add Javadoc:
        1. Where it adds no value, for example where a method's implementation is trivial such as with getters and setters, or a method just delegates to another object.
-       2. However, you should still add JavaDoc if there are caveats around calling a method that are not immediately obvious from reading the method's implementation in isolation.
+       2. However, you should still add Javadoc if there are caveats around calling a method that are not immediately obvious from reading the method's implementation in isolation.
-       3. You can omit JavaDoc for simple classes, e.g. where they are a simple container for some data.
+       3. You can omit Javadoc for simple classes, e.g. where they are a simple container for some data.
 However, please consider whether a reader might still benefit from some additional background, for example about why the class exists at all.
-   11. Not all comments need to be JavaDoc.
+   11. Not all comments need to be Javadoc.
 Sometimes it will make more sense to add comments in a method's body, for example due to important implementation decisions or "gotchas".
-As a general guide, if some information forms part of the contract between a method and its callers, then it should go in the JavaDoc, otherwise you might consider using regular comments in the code.
-Remember as well that Elasticsearch has extensive [user documentation](./docs), and it is not the role of JavaDoc to replace that.
+As a general guide, if some information forms part of the contract between a method and its callers, then it should go in the Javadoc, otherwise you might consider using regular comments in the code.
+Remember as well that Elasticsearch has extensive [user documentation](./docs), and it is not the role of Javadoc to replace that.
-   12. If you need help writing JavaDoc, just ask!
+   12. If you need help writing Javadoc, just ask!

 Finally, use your judgement!
 Base your decisions on what will help other developers - including yourself, when you come back to some code